Volume One: Anointed

 Not very glamorous, and not very encouraging, to have a heap of ruins under our rule.
 In our own strength we are simply overwhelmed by the needs and destruction all around us in the hearts and lives of people.

 We are all human, and humanity is messy.

-Yet as pastors and leaders in the Kingdom of God we are uniquely equipped to make a difference in the mess of humanity.
+Yet as participants in the Kingdom of God we are equipped to make a difference in the mess of humanity.
 Not because of who we are, but because of who God is.

 God is big enough for all the messy places of our lives and those we serve.

 As summary, we find God big enough, as we:

 2. Give ourselves over to the work asked of us

 4. Know our own need before God